 The Geo-Environmental Assessment which accompanied the outline application confirmed that peat is present on the site.
 The Remediation and Enabling Works and Piling reports submitted with this reserved matters application confirm that some areas of peat will need to be excavated and backfilled with material to enable appropriate ground works to be undertaken and suitable foundations to be used.
-It advises that pile foundation techniques will be used to minimise peat removal and under hard infrastructure (like the internal roads), the peat will need to be removed.
-Discussions are currently ongoing with the applicant with regards to minimising peat removal off the site and this will be reported to members by way of an update.
+It advises that pile foundation techniques will be used to minimise peat removal and under hard infrastructures (like the internal roads), the peat will need to be removed.
+In the interests of environmental sustainability, the excavated material would be placed elsewhere within the site where level changes are proposed.
+Peat would not therefore be removed from the site and accordingly is acceptable in this regard.